ahmetdrak/drakben/README.md

 **DRAKBEN IS A MILITARY-GRADE OFFENSIVE FRAMEWORK FOR AUTHORIZED RED TEAMING ONLY.**

 *   **Intended Use:** Authorized security testing, educational research, and adversary simulation.
 *   **Liability:** The developers assume **NO LIABILITY** for misuse.
-Using this tool against systems without explicit permission is illegal and may result in severe criminal penalties.
+Using this tool against systems without explicit permission is illegal and may result in severe criminal penalties..

 ---